 Most students enroll in three to six credit hours of internship, which combines 10 to 20 hours per week of academic-related work experience, a faculty-intern seminar, and a journal and self-evaluation by the student intern.
 From three to 12 credit hours in political science may be available, depending on the amount of time spent on the job.
 A three-credit internship normally involves 150 hours working at an organization during a semester.
 Although students normally complete their internships during a single semester, some have their internship commitments extended to two or more semesters.

-In order for their internship to count for academic credit, students must meet with Dr. Raymond Rosenfeld, prior to starting their internship.
-For information on an internship scholarship for 2019–20, please visit the awards page.
+In order for their internship to count for academic credit, students must meet with Dr. Shu Wang prior to starting their internship.
+For information on the student internship fund for 2023-24, please visit the awards page.

 Read about the internship experiences of some of our students on our Student Experiences page.